Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

 		        }

 Make sure to update the service project's appsettings.json file with the appropriate values of Domain name, tenantID and clientID.

+## **Note**

+An additional configuration change you would need to ensure is to modify the manifest of your service project to allow v2.0 versioned access tokens to be issued.
+In order to do this, update the "accessTokenAcceptedVersion" value in your API project's manifest file from 'null' to '2.0' and click Save.

 ## **Run the sample**